naglis/aeneas/docs/source/clitutorial.rst

     1. MFCC nonspeech masking;
     2. a **multilevel text format**, even if you are going to use only the timings for the finer granularity;
-    3. better TTS engines, like Festival or Nuance TTS API;
+    3. better TTS engines, like Festival;

     as they generally yield more accurate timings.